I’m a Shopping Editor Who Worked Out During Pregnancy – 13 Pieces of Maternity Workout Gear That I Swore By

 Here at Marie Claire UK, we’re sticklers for thoroughly testing each and every product we write about - because we wouldn’t want to recommend a piece of athleisure we didn’t personally back.
 Every piece of clothing in this roundup has been tested by me through at least three workout sessions.
 While testing, I made sure to keep an eye out for the following:

-• Fit - obviously these pieces had to stretch to accommodate a growing bump without rolling down or digging in, and the best styles could be worn from the first few months up until I reach full term.
+• Fit - obviously these pieces had to stretch to accommodate a growing bump without rolling down or digging in, and the best styles could be worn from the first few months up until I reach full term - and beyond.

 • Comfort - aside from stretching over my bump, the rest of the piece of clothing had to be comfortable.
-I’m more sensitive than ever to designs that dig in and are super compressive, so I definitely gravitated towards more soft and stretchy materials while testing.
+While pregnant, I was more sensitive than ever to designs that dug in and were super compressive, so I definitely gravitated towards more soft and stretchy materials while testing.

 • Performance - were these pieces sweat-wicking and breathable?
 Did they pass the squat test?
 All burning questions.

-• Support - since becoming pregnant, I’ve experiences aches and pains, swelling and, naturally, growth in more areas than just my bump.
+• Support - when pregnant, I experienced aches and pains, swelling and, naturally, growth in more areas than just my bump.
 The best maternity legging and sports bra styles would offer added support.

 • Extras - I added brownie points for styles that could be worn for breastfeeding and postpartum too.